alanphys/LinaQA/docs/LQHelp8-1-1.rst

 Open
 ====

 Opens a dialogue box to select a DICOM file or series of DICOM files, a zipped series of DICOM files, image or machine log file to load.
-This function can be accessed using the Open images(s) button |open| on :ref:`maintoolbar` or by selecting Open from the :ref:`filemenu`.
+This function can be accessed using the Open images(s) button |open| on the :ref:`maintoolbar` or by selecting Open from the :ref:`filemenu`.
 The number of images loaded is displayed in the :ref:`statusbar`.

 Currently LinaQA will attempt to open the following DICOM modalities as images: